CycleOperators/docs/changelog/2025-03-15-ic-memory-metrics/index.md

 authors: [quint]
 ---

-At CycleOps, our mission is to provide deep insights into canister performance, helping developers and teams monitor cycle usage and other critical metrics.
-We’re excited to announce a significant improvement we’ve contributed to the Internet Computer (IC) main repository - enhancing canister memory visibility with detailed memory metrics.
+Today we're announcing a core protocol update that will provide all canisters with more detailed memory metrics.
 This update equips developers with a clearer understanding of how their canisters utilize memory, allowing for better debugging, resource allocation, and monitoring.

+This is our first contribution to the core protocol as a team, making CycleOps one of the few teams to contribute to the protocol outside of Dfinity, and aligns with our mission to help build a world class developer experience on ICP.

 <!-- truncate -->